Borda/pyImSegm/README.md

         -o ./results -n Ovary --img_type 2d_split --visual --nb_workers 2
     ```
     ![supervised](figures/imag-disk-20_train.jpg)
+* Perform **Semi-Supervised** is using the the supervised pipeline with not fully annotated images.
 * For both experiment you can evaluate segmentation results.
     ```bash
     python experiments_segmentation/run_compute-stat_annot-segm.py \